Issues (The Saturdays song): Chart performance

 After the album was released, the single jumped straight into the UK Singles Chart at number eighty-four, and two weeks later dropped out of the top 100 singles.
 After the release of the single, "Issues" stop up the UK Singles Charts and securing the chart position at number four, on 24 January 2009, it later spent 4 weeks in the UK Official Top 10 Singles and 18 weeks in the UK Official Top 40 Singles.
 It was then the band's highest peak position, after charting higher than previous singles "If This Is Love" and "Up".
 It was their highest non-charity single until being surpassed by "Forever Is Over".

 The single entered the Irish Singles Charts at number thirty-six before moving further up the charts and placing itself at number fourteen.
 The single remained on the Irish Top 50 Singles for eleven weeks.
 Prior to the single's release, the band also released the song on the European Billboard, where it gained a peak position of number twenty-one, at the time, it was the second-best chart success the band had on the Europe.

 In the middle of 2009, "Issues" was also gained a certification of Silver by British Phonographic Industry, it was the Saturdays' second single to gain a certification of silver, after selling over 200,000 copies in the UK.

+Controversy

+Prior to its single release, there was minor controversy surrounding "Issues".
+This was due to the line "can't decide if I should slap you or kiss you" as many listeners misheard "slap you" as "stab you".
+Radio stations were worried this would promote violence and therefore refused to play the song until it was changed.
+The Saturdays re-recorded "slap you" as "leave you" for the single release.
+After this was done, radio stations added "Issues" to their playlists.

+The music video uses the original version of the song, whilst radio stations played the single version.